 - Meningococcal conjugate vaccine (Menactra®) was licensed in 2005

 Both vaccines can protect against four types of the bacteria that cause meningococcal disease in the United States: types A, C, Y and W135.
 These types account for nearly two-thirds of the cases among college students.

 Both vaccines work well and protect about 90% of those who get one.
 Menactra® is expected to give better, longer-lasting protection.
 It should also be better at preventing the disease from spreading from person to person.

 - Menactra® is the only one available at ASU Student Health Service at this time.

-- Payable by cash, check or charge to the student’s account or ASU Express Account.
+- Payable by cash, check or charge to the student’s account or App State Express account.